BHFock/git-cl/docs/design-notes.md

 # git-cl Design Notes - DRAFT

-git-cl](https://github.com/BHFock/git-cl) is a Git subcommand for managing named changelists within a Git working directory.
+[git-cl](https://github.com/BHFock/git-cl) is a Git subcommand for managing named changelists within a Git working directory.
 It allows grouping files into logical changelists before staging or committing.
-The main design goal is that this helps to review code changes with `git cl status`, but the functionality also support stashing and branching based on changelists.
+The main design goal is to help review code changes with `git cl status`, but the functionality also supports stashing and branching based on changelists.

-This document aims to describe the design of [git-cl](https://github.com/BHFock/git-cl) to help future maintenance.
-Note that links to code examples are pinned to certain versions of the code and that the code may have evolved since creating the links.
+This document describes the design of git-cl to help future maintenance.
+Note that links to code examples are pinned to certain versions of the code and may have evolved since creating the links.

 ## Table of Contents
 - [Overview](#overview)